12 Ways to Slash Your Food Grocery Costs

 Easy Meal Prep: Always watch for ways to maximize your time, energy, and budget.
 No need for a huge grocery haul and a big deal.
 It can be as simple as making more of the chicken you’re already making for a casserole and turning the rest into chicken salad and/or wraps for lunch.

-Food for Thought: The amount spent on 1 lunch can feed four adults a similar homemade meal, or can feed you lunch for 4 days.
+Food for Thought: The amount spent on 1 lunch out at a restaurant can feed four adults a similar homemade meal, or can feed you lunch made at home for 4 days.
 Realign your thinking!

 The payoff for planning is tremendous.
 Sit with your receipts, & add what’s spent on lunches out.
 You might realize, especially if you’ve opted for cheaper lunches out, that the $$ spent vs satisfaction isn’t there.
 Ease into it by cutting back and rewarding yourself with lunch once a week – there is something to be said for socializing with co-workers, too.